Thank you for all that you do for Notre Dame students.

 Here are just a few of the ways the Division of Student Affairs is helping to build community between faculty and students on campus:

-- First-Year Faculty Dinners: Owing to a partnership between the Residential Life team in Student Affairs and First Year of Studies, Faculty First-Year Dinners, formerly known as “Discernment Dinners” were launched in Fall 2014 as a way for students and faculty to build community outside the classroom.
-Several pilot dinners over the 2014-15 school year were extraordinarily successful, and each included twenty residents and five faculty members representing different colleges.
+- First-Year Faculty Dinners: Owing to a partnership between the Residential Life team in Student Affairs and First Year of Studies, Faculty First-Year Dinners, formerly known as “Discernment Dinners” were launched as a way for students and faculty to build community outside the classroom.

-- The Moreau First Year Experience Course, now in its second year, organizes sections by residential zones.
+- The Moreau First Year Experience organizes sections by residential zones.

 - The Building Bridges Mentoring Program is a robust faculty-student mentoring programming sponsored by Multicultural Students Programs and Services.

-If you’re interested in participating in any of the programs listed above—or spearheading your own initiative—please contact Lissa Bill, Senior Counselor to the Vice President for Student Affairs.
+If you’re interested in participating in any of the programs listed above—or spearheading your own initiative—please contact Laura Connelly, Senior Counselor to the Vice President for Student Affairs.